-A lab that isn't able to make use of all the Literature quickly is at a competitive disadvantage.
+A lab that isn't able to quickly make use of the literature is at a competitive disadvantage.

 Find out what’s missing from the analyses of your transcriptomic datasets.